Cyprus mutiny: Visit to Japan

 Swallow wrote an account of the voyage which included a visit to Japan before reaching Canton; this was generally dismissed as fantasy.
 However, in 2017 this account was compared with Japanese records of a visit by a British vessel off the town of Mugi, Tokushima on Shikoku in 1830, and matched in many points.

 Makita Hamaguchi, a local samurai went disguised as a fisherman to check the ship for weapons, wrote an account of the episode which included watercolour sketches of the ship and its crew.
 Another samurai chronicler called Hirota noted the crew offered gifts, including an object he later drew which has since been identified as a boomerang.
 The mutineers were desperately low on water, firewood, and supplies, but were attacked and sent away by the Japanese, in line with the isolationist policy of the time.

 Warwick Hirst, former curator of manuscripts at the State Library of New South Wales, said that there were "too many coincidences for it not to be true"; Takashi Tokuno, chief curator at the archive of Tokushima Prefecture, Japan, said there is a "high probability" the ship in Japanese records was Cyprus.

-The second wife of Mangana

-George Augustus Robinson, the overseer of the Aboriginal Establishment on nearby Bruny Island, wrote in his diary and in a report to Lieutenant-Governor George Arthur that Cypruss guards had taken an Aboriginal Tasmanian woman into custody and on board at Recherche Bay, and that the convicts abducted her when they piratically seized the brig.
-The woman was the second wife of Mangana, an Aboriginal chief and the father of Truganini by his first wife, who was raped and murdered.